CG6013(2021) Corporate Governance System Evaluation Certification

 Focused training throughout the organization on risk management principles

-The Company annually implement general education courses on risk management for all employees of Cathay FHC and its subsidiaries.
-In 2023, our completion rate is 100%.
+The Company mandates annual general education courses on risk management for all employees of Cathay FHC and its subsidiaries.
+In 2024, the completion rate reached 100%.

 Incorporation of risk criteria in the development of products and services